llvm/llvm-project/clang/docs/ClangCommandLineReference.rst

 Set rpath on OpenMP executables

-.. option:: -fopenmp-new-driver

-Use the new driver for OpenMP offloading.

 .. option:: -fopenmp-offload-mandatory

 Do not create a host fallback if offloading to the device fails.